desech/studio-react/README.md

 rm -rf desech-studio-react
-  - if you have the react plugin already install, delete it git clone git@github.com:desech/studio-react.git desech-studio-react npm i -f cd dist rm -rf *
+  - if you have the react plugin already install, delete it git clone git@github.com:desech/studio-react.git desech-studio-react
+  - you might need to use your own fork of this repo on github npm i -f cd dist rm -rf *